Varaha: Vedic origins

 According to J. L. Brockington, there are two distinct boar mythologies in Vedic literature.
 In one, he is depicted as a form of Prajapati, in other an asura named Emusha is a boar that fights Indra and Vishnu.
 The section 14.1.2 of the Shatapatha Brahmana harmonizes the two myths and Emusha is conflated into Prajapati.

 The earliest versions of the classical Varaha legend are found in the Taittiriya Samhita and the Shatapatha Brahmana; scholars differ on which one is the core version.
 The Shatapatha Brahmana narrates that the universe was primordial waters.
 The earth which was the size of a hand, was trapped in it.
-The god Prajapati (equated with Brahma) in the form of a boar (varaha) plunges into the waters and brings the earth out.
+Prajapati in the form of a boar (varaha) plunges into the waters and brings the earth out.
 He also marries the earth thereafter.
 The Shatapatha Brahmana calls the boar as Emusha, which Keith relates to the boar's epithet emusha in the Rigveda.
-In the Taittiriya Samhita (7.1.5), Prajapati – who was roaming as the wind – acquires the form of a "cosmogonic" boar lifting the earth goddess from the primeval waters.
-As Vishwakarma (the creator of the world), he flattened her, thus she – the earth – was called Prithvi, "the extended one".
+In the Taittiriya Samhita (7.1.5), Prajapati - who was roaming as the wind - acquires the form of a "cosmogonic" boar lifting the earth goddess from the primeval waters.
+As Vishvakarma (the creator of the world), he flattened her, thus she - the earth - was called Prithvi, "the extended one".
 They produce various deities.

 The Taittiriya Aranyaka (10.1.8) states the earth is lifted by a "black boar with hundred arms".
 The Taittiriya Brahmana (1.1.3.6) expands the Taittiriya Samhita narrative.
 The "Lord of creation" was pondering on how the universe should be.
 He saw a lotus leaf and took the form of a boar to explore under it.
 He found mud and outstretched it on the leaf, rising above the waters.
-It was called the earth – Bhumi, literally "that which became (spread)".
+It was called the earth - Bhumi, literally "that which became (spread)".